-The rate of change in the GNP deflator is a lagging indicator relative to the rate of change in the CPI (see Table 12-3).
-This is true also of the private deflator, since its turns usually coincide with those of the total.
-The deflators have lagged behind the turns in the CPI far more frequently than they have led or coincided with it, and the average lag has been about three months.
-The reason for the lag may lie in the fact that personal consumption expenditures-namely, the type of expenditure reflected in the CPI-constitute less than twothirds of total GNP, and prices for the two largest elements in the remainder-fixed investment goods and government services-are relatively sticky.
-The fluctuating weights in the GNP deflator may also be a factor.
-When the deflator is computed with fixed (1958) weights, as the Department of Commerce has done since 1962, the 1966 peak and the 1967 trough in the rate of change are reached one quarter earlier, and the most recent high is two quarters earlier.
+The reason for the lag may be that personal consumption expenditures-i.e., the type of expenditure reflected in the CPI-constitute less than two-thirds of total GNP, and prices for the two largest elements in the remainder-fixed investment goods and government services-are relatively sticky.
+The fluctuating weights in the GNP Deflator may be a factor, also.
+When the Deflator is computed with fixed (1958) weights, as the Department of Commerce has done since 1962, the 1966 peak and the 1967 trough in the rate of change are reached one quarter earlier, and the most recent high is two quarters earlier.

 In this brief review we have, of course, only scratched the surface of the complex structure of leads and lags in the price system.
 In the vanguard are the wholesale prices of raw and semifabricated materials.
 At the rear are the retail prices of services.
-In between are
+In between are the wholesale and retail prices of foods and many other commodities.
+We have dealt with fairly large groups of prices of goods and services, and have not touched upon the prices of fixed assets, such as land or buildings, or the price of labor, or interest rates.
+There is a large amount of room for further investigation.